-AboutIn 2003 Lifeforce Cryobanks became the first public bank to accept MAIL-IN DONATIONS, a practice that continues today.
-In 2003 Lifeforce Cryobanks became the first public bank to accept MAIL-IN DONATIONS, a practice that continues to this day.
+AboutIn 2003 Lifeforce Cryobanks became the first public bank to accept NATIONAL MAIL-IN DONATIONS, a practice that continues today.
+In 2003 Lifeforce Cryobanks became the first public bank to accept MAIL-IN DONATIONS from across the nation, a practice that continues to this day.

 Lifeforce Cryobanks was founded in 1993 and was known as Cryobanks International prior to June 2010.
 The company has always been a leader in adopting innovations in cord blood laboratory operations.